gparraMstr/censys-assessment/README.md

 - Wait for data to load
 - Scroll down and click **Load More Results** button
 - New data should be appended.

+2. Unit Testing:
+- Review [Unit Testing](#unit-testing) for more details on how to run unit testing.

 ---
 ---